 Once we adopted a German Shepard, we had to become pros at pet hair management.
 The first time he dropped his coat, I thought there was something seriously wrong.
-I have never seen so much dog hair in all my life.
-It was almost like we were being attacked by pet hair.
-We tried every pet hair remover out there.
+I have never seen so much loose dog hair in all my life.
+It was almost like we were being attacked by pet fur.
+We tried every pet hair remover tool out there.

-It ends up being very normal and healthy for them to drop their body weight in fur around my home.
+It ends up being very normal and healthy for them to drop their body weight in fur.
 Dogs and cats with undercoats typically shed their light summer undercoat in the fall to make way for their winter undercoat, which they will then shed again in the Spring.

 If you have concerns your dog is shedding excessively, check with your vet to rule out any health or nutritional problems.
 Once you have the all-clear, then it is time to roll up your sleeves and start defending your home from all the fur.

 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 You can read my full disclaimer here.

 #1 Regular Grooming

 Regularly grooming your furry friend will cut down on the loose dog hair around your home.
 Whether you take your fur-kid to a groomer or do regular brushing sessions on your own, grooming will prevent the hair from getting everywhere.
 We have two dogs with short hair who love to be brushed with this miracle comb called the SleekEZ Grooming Tool.
 It’s a great deshedding tool.
 It looks a little weird, but it is the only pet hair remover that can address the serious amount of hair on our Shepard.
 We used the furminator for many years, and it worked, but the sleekEZ is one of the best pet hair removers, and the dogs seem to relax and enjoy it.